SFDO-Community-Sprints/Membership-Essentials-Documentation/home-page.md

 Membership Essentials is a flexible, sustainable open source community membership app that serves a broad variety of needs for organizations offering memberships.
 Membership Essentials supports paid and free memberships, offered to individuals, groups, and guests alongside donations which often accompany membership purchases.

-The solution will include the full life cycle of the membership: registration, payment tracking, confirmation, renewals, reporting and web faced exposure.
+The solution will include the full life cycle of the membership: registration, payment tracking, confirmation, renewals, reporting, and web-faced exposure.
 This solution is compatible with Salesforce Data Architectures including NPSP.
-(NPC compatibility testing is in process!)
+(NPC compatibility testing is in progress!)

 Membership Essentials extends standard Salesforce objects with additional custom objects for tracking memberships and individuals/organizations tied to the membership.
-By decoupling the membership from an Opportunity, organizations can better manage their members, memberships and membership programs.
+By decoupling the membership from an Opportunity, organizations can better manage their members, memberships, and membership programs.

 ![Core model](images/MembershipCoreModel.jpeg){:width="500"}